Inquiry question: How important is it for genetic material to be replicated exactly?

 Cytokinesis

-Cytokinesis is not a mitotic phase but a distinct event that occurs after mitosis is completed.
-Cytokinesis refers to the separation or division of the cytoplasm.
-This occurs in the region between the two nuclei.
-Contraction of the cytoskeleton in the middle of the cell (near the metaphase plate) causes the plasma membrane to be pulled to the interior of the cell.
-This creates a ‘cleavage furrow’.
-In plants, the cytoplasmic division also includes the laying n of a cellulose cell wall.
+Cytokinesis is not a mitotic phase but a distinct event after mitosis.
+It refers to the separation or division of the cytoplasm, which happens in the region between the two nuclei.
+Contraction of the cytoskeleton in the middle of the cell (near the metaphase plate) causes the plasma membrane to be pulled to the cell's interior, creating a 'cleavage furrow'.
+In plants, the cytoplasmic division also includes the formation of a cellulose cell wall.

 Fluorescence micrograph of a cell in cytokinesis.
 The separation of the cytoplasm is nearing completion.
 The nuclei have reformed in both daughter cells.
 Image credit: © Michael Davidson.
 Observing Mitosis with Fluorescence Microscopy

-Cytokinesis in a dividing sea urchin cells.
-This scanning electron micrograph shows the cleavage furrow – the inward pinching of the plasma membrane.
-As the result, the cytoplasm becomes divided between the two newly-formed nuclei, thus forming two distinct cells.
+Cytokinesis in a dividing sea urchin cell.
+This scanning electron micrograph shows the cleavage furrow - the inward pinching of the plasma membrane.
+As a result, the cytoplasm becomes divided between the two newly-formed nuclei, thus forming two distinct cells.
 Image credit: Spiegel, Evelyn & Howard, Louisa.
 Center for Research in Biological Systems.
 The image is in the public domain

 Key points